wajahat16079/ZildePack/README.md

 # Shiny App User Guide
 This guide will provide you with instructions on how to use the Shiny app and set up the necessary environment.
-The Shiny app consists of multiple scripts that need to be executed in a specific order.
 Please follow the steps below to get started.

 ## To install the package
 ```r